iomesh/docs/docs/cluster-operations/scale-cluster.md

 **Precaution**

-The minimum number of chunk pods is 3 and the maximum is 255.
+The minimum number of chunk pods is 3, and the maximum number you can add depends on the IOMesh Enterprise Edition node limit, which can be up to 255.

 **Procedure**

-1. In `iomesh.yaml`, locate `chunk` and then edit `replicaCount`.
+1. In `iomesh.yaml`, locate `chunk` and then edit `replicas`.

     ```yaml
     chunk:
-    replicaCount: "" # Enter the number of chunk pods.
+    replicas: "3" # Enter the number of chunk pods.
     ```
 2. Apply the modification.